-WakeMed Raleigh Campus is a Joint Commission-certified Primary Stroke Center, the first Wake County hospital to earn this certification.
-We offer a full continuum of stroke care - from diagnosis in our Emergency Departments, to caring for stroke patients in the Neurosciences department, WakeMed Rehabilitation Hospital, or at one of our outpatient facilities.
+WakeMed Raleigh Campus and Cary Hospital are Joint Commission-certified Primary Stroke Centers.
+We offer a full continuum of stroke care - from diagnosis in our Emergency Departments, to caring for stroke patients in the Neurosciences department, WakeMed Rehabilitation Hospital, and outpatient facilities.

-These efforts are led by Stroke Coordinator Kimberly Elks, RN, and Medical Director Keith Hull, MD.
-Being named a Primary Stroke Center truly validates that WakeMed's processes and procedures work to get stroke patients the care they need as quickly as possible and challenges us to seek continuous improvement opportunities.
+Having two Primary Stroke Centers truly validates that WakeMed's processes and procedures work to get stroke patients the care they need as quickly as possible and challenges us to seek continuous improvement opportunities.

 The Stroke Program provides a comprehensive approach to stroke prevention and management that includes: